todiane/poster-palace/README.md

 ## Contact us app

 The contact us app includes a model with user choices.
-They can select why they are getting in touch and then leave a message.
+Users can select why they are getting in touch and then leave a message.

 <details>

 <img src="readme/images/rm-contact-us-reason.png" width="90%"><br><br>

-If a user is registered they do not have to include their email address as we have that information logged.
+If a user is registered and logged in they do not have to include their email address as we have that information logged.
+By default their user name is also included and the option to include their full name is available.

 <img src="readme/images/rm-contact-us-page.png" width="90%"><br><br>

-An unregistered user will include their email address
+An unregistered/logged out user will be asked for their email address

 <img src="readme/images/rm-contact-us-unregistered.png" width="90%"><br><br>

 After sending the message a receipt of the message they sent appears on the screen and an invitation to visit the latest offers page.
-This is the page if they are a non-registerd user.
+This is the page if they are not logged in/unregistered.

 <img src="readme/images/rm-contact-us-success.png" width="90%"><br><br>

-This is the page if they are a registered user.
+This is the page if they are a registered user and logged in.

 <img src="readme/images/rm-contact-us-success-registered-user.png" width="90%"><br><br>